wolkeSoftware/ioBroker.woso_mitsu_aircon_rac/README.md

 The current code needs a little clean up, but for the first try it should work as a base to get the Informatione and maybe someone finds the error in sending the data?
 Feel free to fix or add some functions.

+There are some more things to do - the integration is based on a fixed key for the device and operator.
+Additional functions are already set up, but not integrated right now (de-register the app from the aircon on unload the module ...)

 ### DISCLAIMER